aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLT in Android via Java" h2="Transform MHTML to XLT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate MHTML to XLT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MHTML to XLSX.
-Secondly, you can convert XLSX to XLT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+MHTML to XLT conversion is a useful feature for Android applications.
+MHTML (MIME HTML) is a web page archive format that combines resources such as images, audio, and video into HTML documents.
+XLT is a template file format used by Microsoft Excel.
+Converting MHTML to XLT allows users to create a template for their Excel documents, which can be used to quickly create new documents with the same formatting.

+<h2>How Aspose.Total Helps for MHTML to XLT Conversion</h2>
+Aspose.Total for Android via Java is a suite of APIs that can be used to integrate MHTML to XLT conversion into Android applications.
+The suite includes two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java can be used to convert MHTML to XLSX, which is an Excel file format.
+Aspose.Cells for Android via Java can then be used to convert XLSX to XLT.
+This two-step process allows users to quickly and easily convert MHTML to XLT.

+The APIs in Aspose.Total for Android via Java are easy to use and can be integrated into existing applications with minimal effort.
+They also provide a range of features, such as the ability to create, edit, and convert documents, as well as the ability to manipulate images and text.
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to quickly and easily integrate MHTML to XLT conversion into Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}